langchain-ai/langsmith-cookbook/testing-examples/pytest-ut/README.md

 # Unit Testing with Pytest

 This doc has moved!
-Check out [Langsmith's Unit Testing wrapper](https://docs.smith.langchain.com/evaluation/faq/unit-testing) to get started integrating LangSmith in your pytest setup!
+To learn more about [Unit Testing with LangSmith's `@unit1 decorator](https://docs.smith.langchain.com/evaluation/faq/unit-testing) check out the linked doc!
+We run this on every PR.